jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 At the top of the screen, click **Build &amp; Deploy**.

 The Build & Deploy page opens.
-If it's your first time using this feature, you will see a welcome page.
-Click **GET STARTED** to proceed.

-To see your deployed app, click the link to it:
+To see your deployed app, click its name under the stage that contains the deploy job:

 ![Simple view up close][6]